-Planning for a dedicated building to house visual arts and their academic offices began in earnest about 1970, after courses had been scattered in a dozen campus buildings — including Bailey Annex, Memorial Stadium, Flint Hall, Chamney House and Barn, and the Wesley Building — for nearly 90 years.
-The new building was designed by Paul Krause, a 1956 alumnus and principal at Horner & Krause of Kansas City, KS.
+This building to house visual arts studios, classrooms and academic offices was designed by Paul Krause, a 1956 alumnus and principal at Horner & Krause of Kansas City, KS.
 Construction began in 1977 on the hilltop south of Marvin Hall.

 The structure of red brick had an open plan over steel trusses in 115,000 square feet; it absorbed “new” Fowler Shops, which had opened in 1949, adding about 26,600 square feet.
 Old mechanical engineering shops were razed to make way for the $5.75 million project, dedicated April 9, 1978.